angelajeanroberts/mr-app-library/README.md

 # Library App

 ## Overview
 Library App is a search tool for finding books by title, author, or subject.
-View a list of your results and further refine by sort or filtering.
+View a list of your results and further refine by filtering and sorting.
 - Built with Node.js, React, Redux, and Webpack
 - Utilizes the Open Library Search API, see additional details here: https://openlibrary.org/developers/api